|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On March 1, 1944, one of four B-17 armed transports that took off from Finschafen Airfield including B-17E 41-2662, B-17F 41-24420 and another B-17 made supply runs dropping weapons, ammunition, barbed wire and blood plasma to the U. S. Army 1st Calvary Division that landed on Los Negros Island at Momote Airfield, and strafed enemy positions in the area.
+On March 1, 1944 took off from Finschafen Airfield as one of four armed transport B-17s including B-17E 41-2662, B-17F 41-24420 and another B-17 made supply runs dropping weapons, ammunition, barbed wire and blood plasma to the U. S. Army 1st Calvary Division at Momote Airfield on Los Negros Island and strafed enemy positions in the area.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|